CAREERS IN HISTORY

 Major Foundations also have Wes History Majors at their helm.
 Alberto Ibargüen '66, P'97, President and CEO of the John S. and James L. Knight Foundation in Miami, Florida.
 Before that he was a publisher of The Miami Herald and El Nuevo Herald.

 As Senator Michael Bennett’s career shows, politics and policy are also career paths our alumni choose.
 More recent alum Matt Lesser ’10 is a state representative of the 100th district in Connecticut that includes Middletown.
 Our alumni also work for public agencies.
-Glenn Lunden ’86 is NYC Transit Authority’s Senior Director, Subway Operations Improvement—a Wes History alum is responsible for subway schedules in NYC!
-And a History and African-American Studies double-major, Oyeshola Olatoye ’96 is the Chair & Chief Executive Officer at New York City Housing Authority (NYCHA).
+Glenn Lunden ’83 is NYC Transit Authority’s Senior Director, Subways Schedules —a Wes History alum is responsible for dispatching over 8,000 train trips a day in NYC, and as he writes, for “the work assignments for the train operators and conductors who run the trains.”
+Glenn Lunden wrote a thesis on labor history.
+He continues to draw from this experience, as he deals “with labor-management relations in the rail transit industry, meeting frequently with representatives from the Transport Workers Union.”
+New York City’s agencies have other Wes alumni.
+Oyeshola Olatoye ’96, a History and African-American Studies double-major, is the Chair & Chief Executive Officer at New York City Housing Authority (NYCHA).
 Pittsburgh, San Francisco and other cities also have Wes History majors working to make sure that the city agencies run properly.

 Teaching careers are another path our alumni take.
 Many of our alumni have been NYC Teaching fellows and continue their careers in teaching across the country and abroad.